lqhuang/blog/writings/2021-12-27-how-to-call-matlab-from-python.md

 Here `matlabroot` is where you installed MATLAB.

-If you succeed, that's all, then you can call MATLAB from Python:)
+If you succeed, that's all, then you can call MATLAB from Python :)

 ## Start and Stop MATLAB Engine for Python